 Directors who are not employees of the Company or its direct or indirect subsidiaries are paid a monthly fee of \$2,083 plus \$1,000 for each board meeting and \$1,000 for each committee meeting they attend.
 Committee chairmen are paid an additional \$500 for each committee meeting attended.
 Under the provisions of the Company's two unfunded compensation deferral programs, directors may defer the receipt of all or a portion of their directors' fees.
 Under the first plan, amounts, while deferred, earn interest at a rate based on a calculated average prime interest rate.
 Under the second plan (the "Executive Deferred Compensation Plan"), amounts, while deferred, earn interest at a termination rate or at a retirement rate, both of which are approved annually by the Human Resources Committee.
 The termination rate for 1993 was 9% and the retirement rate was 16%.
 For 1994, these rates are 8.5% and 15.5%, respectively.
 The retirement rate is established as an incentive to encourage long-term service.
 Therefore, only those participants meeting the plan's service requirements will receive interest at the higher rate.
 A director generally will receive the retirement rate when he or she retires from the Board.
 All nonmanagement directors except Shirley Young deferred their fees under the Executive Deferred Compensation Plan during 1993.

 In connection with the administration of the Executive Deferred Compensation Plan, the Company has purchased company-owned life insurance policies insuring the lives of certain directors, officers and key employees.
 In purchasing these life insurance policies, certain assumptions have been made regarding mortality experience, interest rates and policy dividends.
 The Company expects to recover policy premiums and the net cost of benefits paid under the Executive Deferred Compensation Plan through the operation of these insurance contracts.
 Participants in the plan have no rights in the insurance policies.
 Amounts deferred under either plan may be paid in a lump sum or in installments, as selected by the director when making the deferral election.

 Each nonmanagement director is also provided with term life insurance of \$50,000, accidental death insurance of \$50,000, travel accident insurance of \$250,000 while traveling on behalf of the Company and the opportunity to participate in the Company's standard group health insurance plans.

 During 1993 the total cost for these insurance benefits was approximately \$996 per director participating in the plans.
 Each director receiving these benefits incurred taxable income equal to the cost of the life and health insurance.

-In February 1990 each nonmanagement director in office at that time was awarded 3,000 shares of restricted stock under the Company's 1990 Restricted Stock Plan which replaced 3,000 shares of Holiday restricted stock awarded in April 1989.
-Each new nonmanagement director is also entitled to 3,000 shares of restricted stock upon being elected a director and assuming duties.
-The 3,000 share awards vest in 300 share installments over ten years.
-If a director who had prior Board service with Holiday retires, he or she will also receive vesting credit for 300 shares based on each full year of such service prior to April 28, 1989.
+In February 1990 each nonmanagement director in office at that time was awarded 1,000 shares of restricted stock under the Company's 1990 Restricted Stock Plan which replaced 1,000 shares of Holiday restricted stock awarded in April 1989.
+Nonmanagement directors who were elected in 1991 and 1992 also received such an award.
+These awards vest in equal installments over ten years.
+If a director who had prior Board service with Holiday retires, he or she will also receive vesting credit for each full year of such service prior to April 28, 1989.
+In connection with the Stock Splits, the foregoing awards have been adjusted to 3,000 shares.